shundhammer/qdirstat/doc/DevHistory.md

     sense to add the size of a very common directory like /usr/bin or /usr/lib to the total size of each package that owns a file in any of them, thus accounting for those directories many times.
-On my system, /usr/bin is shared between 454 packages, so its 68 kB would be added up 454 times, thus adding up to 30 MB.
+On my system, /usr/bin is shared between 454 packages, so its 68 kiB would be added up 454 times, thus adding up to 30 MiB.

-    In the treemap that meant that packages that install only one or two very small files (symlinks!) to a very common directory would show a lot of empty space; the 56 byte (or so) symlink would be completely dwarfed by the directory it is in, even if the directory only has 4 kB.
+    In the treemap that meant that packages that install only one or two very small files (symlinks!) to a very common directory would show a lot of empty space; the 56 byte (or so) symlink would be completely dwarfed by the directory it is in, even if the directory only has 4 kiB.
 A lot of such lone small files each in a separate directory meant a whole lot of empty space in the treemap, thus making packages very hard to compare against each other.